Tutorials on Various 3D Programming

 - Import necessary assets (Package Manager: Install assets from My Assets)

 - In the main camera setting, choose the right Renderer and select “Post Processing”.
-Choose the MilkyWay skybox (drag one on the main camera).
+Choose the MilkyWay skybox (drag one onto the main camera).

 - Drag and drop “KeplerOrbitMover” script on the orbiting object.
 Drop “KeplerOrbitLineDisplay” on the orbiting object as well if orbits need to be displayed with curves.